-Through thematic and country-specific selection procedures, IKI primarily funds large-volume projects that aim to accelerate the transformation to a sustainable, low-emissions economy and supply structure.
-However, implementing the Paris Agreement and the Convention on Biological Diversity (CBD) also requires increasing the capacity of smaller civil society actors in developing and emerging countries as well as the effective participation of all social groups.
-This is exactly where the IKI programmes for small projects come in.
+The IKI uses thematic and country calls primarily for the funding of large-volume projects, with the aim of accelerating the transformation to a sustainable, low-emission economic and supply structure.
+However, implementing the Paris Agreement and the Convention on Biological Diversity (CBD) also requires the involvement of smaller-scale civil society actors in developing and emerging countries.
+Since 2020, the IKI Medium Grants have been supporting these actors in various activities such as capacity building and international networking.

 How much funding is provided?

 300,000 to 800,000 euros

 Non-profit organisations and companies with a permanent business establishment, branch, or other facility serving the activities of the grant recipient in Germany at the time of the first disbursement of a grant awarded.
 These organisations must enter into a partnership with one or two local implementing organisations based in the implementing country or region.

 How long do the projects run for?